 - If you don’t see the Options > Assign To item in the Dock for apps you check, launch Mission Control.
 (Press a dedicated keyboard button, swipe up with three or four fingers on a trackpad, or press Control-Up Arrow on a keyboard.)

-- On the main display, click the + sign at far left.
+- On the main display, click the + sign at far right.
 This creates a new Space.

 - Exit Mission Control by pressing Escape.

 You should now have Options > Assign To in your contextual Dock app menus.